amanvista/react-cheat-sheet/README.md

 The React Context API is a way for a React app to effectively produce global variables that can be passed around.
 * Store - stores object that hold all state data
 * Reducer - function that return State Data
-* Reducer - decides how state is transferred to next Data
+* Reducer - decides how state is transferred to next Data, tells Store what to do with data when something has happened
 ## React Offline Install
 ```
 npm i - g create-react-app-offline